mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

-Since the last term does not depend on the parameter $p$, we can get rid of it.
+Since the last term does not depend on the parameter $p$, we consider it as a constant.
+We can omit the constant, because it is statistically irrelevant.

 In practice, it is more convenient to maximize the log of the likelihood function.
 Because the logarithm is monotonically increasing function of its argument, maximization of the log of a function is equivalent to maximization of the function itself.
 Taking the log not only simplifies the subsequent mathematical analysis, but it also helps numerically because the product of a large number of small probabilities can easily underflow the numerical precision of the computer, and this is resolved by computing instead the sum of the log probabilities.
 Therefore, let's take the log of this likelihood function: